erictuanle/SIFT/README.md

-# SIFT
-Copy-Move Forgery

-Algorithme codé à partir du cours de Jean-Michel Morel (École normale supérieure de Cachan), et de l'article Anatomy of the SIFT Method (IPOL) de Yves Rey-Otero & Mauricio Delbracio
+Algorithm coded from the lecture of Jean-Michel Morel (École normale supérieure de Cachan), and the article "Anatomy of the SIFT Method" (Yves Rey-Otero & Mauricio Delbracio).

+== An example can be launched by running the Main.m script.